 - Cost-effective—available at a variety of price points

-Benefits of individually wrapped coil mattresses:
+Benefits of pocket coil mattresses:

 - Extremely durable and long-lasting

 - Contours to your body

 - Best coil in the industry to reduce motion transfer between individuals

 Coils are measured by their gauge (in quarter increments), which helps determine their firmness — the lower the number, the thicker (and firmer) the coil.
 The thickest available coil is typically a 12.5 gauge (or very firm).
 Coils of 14- to 15.5- or higher gauge are softer and move more easily under pressure.

 The number of coils in a mattress is referred to as the coil count.
 It’s common for people to talk about “coil count” when mattress shopping, but in reality, the count is not as important as the gauge of the coils.
 A mattress with a low coil count made from thick, high-quality steel coils can be a more comfortable mattress than one with a high coil count from cheaper metals.
 You will need to determine by a comfort test which type (gauge) of coil feels the best to you.

 But, as a general rule, the coil count of your mattress should be at a minimum:

 Foam mattresses are excellent for pressure relief and conforming support.
 There are several different types of foam mattresses:

 Memory foam mattresses are great for providing pressure relief and comfort.
 Memory foam adjusts to your weight (the heavier parts of your body sink deeper into the mattress) and reduces pressure across your entire body.
 Some memory foam mattresses – like Tempur-Pedic – are also temperature sensitive, so they conform more specifically to your natural body heat.